paulroho/ngcli.github.io/content/index.md

 As angular cli uses node style modules every entity is a module and can be require anywhere, now in order to tell angular that home.js is a homeCtrl we need to register this as a controller, this is what we do inside index.js file inside the root of every entity.

-Now it can a tedious task to register entities urself by going back and forth again.
-This is very **ng-index-entities** hook comes into the picture.
+Now it can a tedious task to register entities urself by going back and forth again.So generator auto index entities for you.

-You can read more about ng-index-entities at <placeholder>

 ## Generators